vishalkumar957039/container/README.md

 uninstall-container.sh -k
 ```

-Download the latest application installer package from the [Github release page](https://github.com/apple/container/releases).
+Download the latest installer package for `container` from the [Github release page](https://github.com/apple/container/releases).

-To install the application, double click the package file and follow the instructions.
-Enter your administrator password when prompted to give the installer permission to place the application under `/usr/local`.
+To install the tool, double click the package file and follow the instructions.
+Enter your administrator password when prompted, to give the installer permission to place the installed files under `/usr/local`.

 ### Uninstall

-Use the `uninstall-container.sh` script to remove the application from your system.
-To remove your user data along with the application, run:
+Use the `uninstall-container.sh` script to remove `container` from your system.
+To remove your user data along with the tool, run:

 ```bash
 uninstall-container.sh -d